Erick-Allen/user-invoice-db/README.md

 A relational database project built with **SQLite** and **Python**.
 It manages users and their invoices with full **CRUD operations**, data validation, triggers, and summary views.

-As of **v0.3.0**, the project includes a complete **Command Line Interface (CLI)** built with [Typer](https://typer.tiangolo.com/), enabling direct database interaction through the terminal.
+As of **v0.4.0**, the project includes complete **Command Line Interface (CLI)** support for:
+- Database initialization, resetting and deletion
+- User management
+- Invoice management

+The CLI is built with [Typer](https://typer.tiangolo.com/)

 ### Built With
 - SQLite 3
 - Python 3
+- Typer

 ---

 # Installation

-Clone the repository and install dependices:
+Clone the repository and install dependencies:

 ```bash
 git clone https://github.com/Erick-Allen/user-invoice-db.git